How Much Protein Powder Should I Take?

 - For highest nutritional value, optimum amino acid profile and the most health-boosting antioxidants - your should aim to choose a Whey Protein from a Grass Fed source.

-- A study you can see here showed that taking around 5g of digestive enzymes with each whey protein shake can increase absorption by 127% - certainly something to consider if you want to MAXIMISE the effects of taking whey and also if you're currently take whey without enzymes.
+- A study you can see here showed that taking at least 2.5 - 5g of digestive enzymes with each whey protein shake can increase absorption by up to 127% - certainly something to consider if you want to maximise the effects of taking whey protein.

 - The recommendations we make below are total daily protein intake recommendations and not just whey protein intake requirements.
 For example, if you had a daily protein goal of 140g per day (which is likely for a male of average weight) and you consumed 80g of protein from food, you may then decide to consume 60g of protein from whey protein powder to make up the rest of your target.